Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/spk_mtrl.md

 #### 2.2.3 体育锻炼对学习的好处

 Well, from my perspective, exercising regularly does play an important role in students’ academic performance.
-First, it helps students **increase their energy level as well as their learning efficiency because it is a great way to ease pressure.** If **students maintain physically active by doing sports daily, like football and frisbee, they can stay motivated and focused.** This way, it is easier for them to achieve academic success.
+First, it helps students **increase their energy level as well as their learning efficiency because it is a great way to ease pressure.** If **students maintain physically ac  tive by doing sports daily, like football and frisbee, they can stay motivated and focused.** This way, it is easier for them to achieve academic success.
 Also, **doing exercise on a regular basis can help students form some good habits**.
 Students **will be more self-disciplined once doing exercise is added into their daily routine**.
 In that case, **students can learn how to stick to their learning goals as well**.